movermeyer/wsgi-statsd/README.rst

     :scale: 100%
     :target: https://readthedocs.org/projects/wsgi-statsd/

-wsgi_statsd is a WSGI middleware that you can use to wrap your existing wsgi application.
+wsgi_statsd is a WSGI middleware that provides an easy way to time all requests.
-It provides an easy way to time all requests.
+Integation is as easy as just wrapping your existing wsgi application.

 Usage
 -----